esraell/mp3-scraper/README.md

 ## Installation

-### Windows, macOS, and Linux
+### macOS, and Linux

 1. Open a terminal or command prompt.

-2. Install Git if it is not already installed.
-You can check if Git is installed by running:
+2. Install Chromium if it is not already installed.
+You can install by running:

 ```
-git --version
+sudo apt install chromium-browser
 ```

-If Git is not installed, follow the installation instructions on the [Git website](https://git-scm.com/downloads).
+If Chormium is not installed, follow the installation instructions on the [Chromium website](https://www.chromium.org/getting-involved/download-chromium/).

 3. Clone the repository and navigate to the project folder: